Mugabe dies; liberated Zimbabwe, then held it for 37 years

-HARARE, Zimbabwe (AP) — Former Zimbabwean leader Robert Mugabe, an ex-guerrilla chief who took power after independence from white minority rule in 1980 and presided over a country whose early promise was eroded by economic turmoil and allegations of human rights violations, has died in Singapore at the age of 95.
+HARARE, Zimbabwe (AP) — Former Zimbabwean leader Robert Mugabe, an ex-guerrilla chief who took power when the African country shook off white minority rule and presided for decades while economic turmoil and human rights violations eroded its early promise, has died in Singapore.
+He was 95.

-Mugabe enjoyed strong support among the population and even the West soon after taking over as Prime Minister and Zimbabwe’s first post-colonial leader.
-But he was reviled in later years as the economy collapsed and human rights violations increased.
-His often violent takeover of farms from whites who owned huge tracts of land made him a hated figure in the West and a hero in Africa.
+Mugabe enjoyed strong support from Zimbabwe’s people soon after he became the first post-colonial leader of what had been British-controlled Rhodesia.

+Often violent farm seizures from whites who owned huge tracts of land made him a hated figure in the West and a hero in Africa.

-His successor President Emmerson Mnangagwa announced Mugabe’s death in a tweet Friday, mourning him as an “icon of liberation.”
+His successor, President Emmerson Mnangagwa, tweeted word Friday that an “icon of liberation” had died.
+Mnangagwa, a long-time loyalist until Mugabe dismissed him from his Cabinet, named Mugabe as a national hero, Zimbabwe’s highest posthumous honor.

+He said the nation would observe an official mourning period for its late leader, “a great teacher and mentor” and a “remarkable statesman of our century.”
+No date or other details were given.

-Singapore’s Foreign Ministry later said he died Friday at the Gleneagles Hospital there, saying it was working with Zimbabwe on arrangements for Mugabe’s body to be flown home.
-Mugabe had received medical treatment at the hospital in recent years.
+Singapore’s Foreign Ministry said it was working with Zimbabwe on arrangements to fly Mugabe’s body home.
+In recent years, Mugabe sought medical treatment at Gleneagles Hospital in Singapore.

+Presidential spokesman George Charamba told The Associated Press that Mugabe was readmitted to the hospital complaining of chest pains.
+His personal doctor, Dr. Jonathan Matenga, was flown to Singapore and with Mugabe when he died at 4:45 a.m.
+Friday, Charamba said.

 Mugabe’s popularity began to rise again after Mnangagwa failed to deliver on promises of economic recovery and appeared to take an even harsher and more repressive stance against critics.
 Many began to publicly say they missed Mugabe.

-Forced to resign amid pressure from the military, his party and the public in November 2017, Mugabe was defiant throughout his long life, railing against the West for what he called its neo-colonialist attitude and urging Africans to take control of their resources — a populist message that was often a hit, even as many nations on the continent shed the strongman model and moved toward democracy.
+Forced to resign amid pressure from the military, his party and the public in November 2017,

+Mugabe was defiant throughout his long life, railing against the West for what he called its neo-colonialist attitude and urging Africans to take control of their resources — a populist message that was often a hit, even as many nations on the continent shed the strongman model and moved toward democracy.

 A target of international sanctions over the years, Mugabe nevertheless enjoyed acceptance among peers in Africa who chose not to judge him in the same way as Britain, the United States and other Western detractors.